2008 United States House of Representatives elections in Pennsylvania: District 13

-While two term Democrat Allyson Schwartz is a target for Republicans in the 2008 race, her seat is expected to be relatively safe.
+While two term Democrat Allyson Schwartz was a target for Republicans in the 2008 race, her seat was expected to be relatively safe.
 She did not face a serious challenge in 2006 against Raj Bhakta in this Democratic-leaning district.
 2007 Philadelphia mayoral candidate Al Taubenberger and state Senator Stewart Greenleaf pondered running on the Republican ticket, but did not enter the race.
 Attorney Marina Kats ran unopposed for the Republican nomination.
-Kats is underfunded and without name recognition, while running against and incumbent with a deep warchest of funds, which presents a crucial advantage in an expensive media market.
-This seat is currently considered to be noncompetitive.
-CQ Politics forecasts the race as 'Safe Democrat'.
+Kats was underfunded and without name recognition, while running against and incumbent with a deep warchest of funds, which presented a crucial advantage in an expensive media market.
+This seat was considered to be noncompetitive.